Constants in C

 - Exponent must have at least one digit.

-- Exponent can be positive or negative default is positive
+- The exponent can be positive or negative default is positive

-Some examples of floating point number is exponential form:
+Some examples of floating point numbers in exponential form are:

 By default, floating constants are of type